 You cannot host a National Work Experience Programme placement if:

 - you have downsized your workforce in the previous 12 months; or plan to downsize during the placement, or

 - the placement would result in the reduction or replacement of any existing paid workers and/or any paid workers’ hours of work.

-You can speak to a jobactive provider in your area who will help you work out if a work experience placement is right for your business.
-To find a local jobactive provider, visit www.jobactive.gov.au.
+You can speak to a jobactive or Transition to Work provider in your area who will help you work out if a work experience placement is right for your business.
+To find a local jobactive or Transition to Work provider, visit the jobactive website.

 What kind of activities can I offer job seekers on a National Work Experience Programme placement?